nchenche/orfmap/README.md

 <h2><a name="usage_ex">Some usage examples</a></h2>

+By default, all element types (except 'region' and 'chromosome') found in the GFF file are used as reference to annotate ORF sequences.
+If an ORF sequence overlaps with more than 2 elements, then the ORF sequence will be assigned according to the element with which it overlaps the most.
+For instance, let's say an ORF sequence overlaps at 85% with a tRNA and at 90% with a sRNA, then the ORF will be assigned as nc-ovp_sRNA.
+Note that the CDS element type always has the priority relative to any other element types.
+Therefore, if an ORF sequence overlaps at 72% with a CDS and at 95% with an other element that is not a CDS, then the ORF will be assigned as c_CDS.
+When an ORF sequence entirely overlaps with multiple elements, then the choice for its  assignment is quite arbitrary : the ORF will be assigned depending on the first element met in the GFF.
+That case could appear for intrinsically related elements such as gene, exon and mRNA.
+For example, let's say an ORF sequence equally overlaps with an exon and a gene region (but there's no overlap with the CDS part).
+Since the gene normally appears firt in the GFF file, the ORF will be assigned as nc-ovp_gene.
+In order to avoid those special cases, an option allows the user specify element types that should not be considered as reference for the ORF assignment.

+In the case where an ORF sequence overlaps

 ##### Use tRNA and snRNA element as a reference to annotate ORF sequences:
 ```
 run_orfmap -fna mygenome.fna -gff mygenome.gff -types_only tRNA snRNA -out myResults